emacsmirror/doom/README.md

-# dom.el #
+# doom.el #

-Pure emacs-lisp DOM manipulation at its finest
+Pure emacs-lisp DOM manipulation at its finest.

+Because Emacs now contains a library named `dom.el`.
+This library had to be renamed from `dom.el` to `doom.el`.

 Credit Where It's Due:
 ----------------------